mm6/ethereum-lab3-hardhat/README.md

 npx hardhat node
 ```

+7. This server will display 20 accounts.
+These are "Account 0" through "Account 19".
+You should be able to see the public and private keys associated withe each account.
-7. Leave this server running.
+Leave this server running.
 Our next activity is to connect to it using MetaMask.

 8. Install MetaMask in the Chrome browser and read over the following brief guide to
 MetaMask.